Staircase Installation Help and Tips

 5. How many wall brackets should I use in a wall rail and is there any guidelines on installing a wall rail?

 It is recommended or required in some code jurisdictions that wall rail brackets should be installed every 48” on center average.
-For an 8-foot long wall rail that translates into three wall rail brackets: one at each end and one at center.
-For a visual aid of a home owner installing a wall mounted handrail click here for a visual link: SMA Visual Interpretations
+(Don’t hesitate to mark the wall at the appropriate railing height with a faint chalk line before you begin.)
+For an 8-foot long wall rail, that translates into three wall rail brackets: one at each end and one at center.
+For a visual aid of a home owner installing a wall mounted handrail, click here: SMA Visual Interpretations

 6. What is the correct way to layout balusters?